A longer day today took me over the geologically unique Two Ocean Pass, and well on my way towards Yellowstone National Park.

 As I climbed, I was splashed with a few raindrops as wind continued picking up.
 Not wanting to backtrack, I was committed to climbing a steep valley with increasing wind and a high likelihood of getting rained on.
 Over the mountain, rain was definitely falling, it was only a matter of time before it got to me.

-After crossing North Two Ocean Creek a second time, and then began a very steep climb up out of the east side of the creek’s valley, reaching a somewhat flat plateau with a few lakes.
+After crossing North Two Ocean Creek a second time, I then began a very steep climb up out of the east side of the creek’s valley, reaching a somewhat flat plateau with a few lakes.

 Passing three southbounders, I crested over a hill and dropped down a bit to one of the lakes, which had a halfway decent campsite with tree cover on one side.
 Now about an hour before sunset, I stopped for the day, setting up my tent and grabbing water from the lake to cook dinner.